Death toll in China’s gas explosion rises to 25 | Law-Order

 - China

-The death toll from a powerful gas explosion in central China's Hubei province has gone up to 25, according to the local authorities.
+The death toll from a powerful gas explosion in central China's Hubei province has more than doubled to 25, according to the local authorities.

 The explosion ripped through a residential neighbourhood in Zhangwan district of Shiyan city on Sunday, killing at least 12 people and trapping a large number of people under the rubble of their homes.